Plan for good lighting design

 You may have other equipment that can also be labeled and turned off after hours for additional savings.
 Ask a BC Hydro representative, an electrician or a lighting professional for details.

 For multilevel commercial buildings, consider installing an automatic building management system, which can be programmed to efficiently control your lighting and HVAC load to suit your needs and save energy.
-See BC Hydro's Alliance of Energy Professionals (formerly known as Power Smart Alliance) for more information.
+See our Alliance of Energy Professionals for more information.

 Dirt and dust accumulation can reduce light output by 30%.
 Clean and inspect your lighting systems for surface dents, scratches and burns that can lead to rust formation.
 Rust can affect the reflectance on the inside surfaces and decrease lamp life.